reminia/zendesk-mcp-server/README.md

 A Model Context Protocol server for Zendesk.

 You can leverage this server to query Zendesk tickets and reply to user queries quickly with claude.ai.

 ## Setup

 - build: `uv pip install -e .`
-- setup zendesk credentials in `.env` file, refer to [.env.example](.env.example)
+- setup zendesk credentials in `.env` file, refer to [.env.example](.env.example).

-### Config in Claude desktop
+- configure in Claude desktop:

 ```json
 {